 Whether you want to deliver a gift for an educator in your life or need inspiration for a “Secret Santa” exchange with a coworker, here are a few teacher gift ideas to get you started.
 Choose one or a few to create a thoughtful teacher gift that may add a little extra holiday cheer […]

-Most teachers face a common challenge: keeping their desks clean and organized.
-With all the student work, lesson plan paperwork, and other classroom supplies you deal with on a daily basis, it’s understandable that keeping your desk neat and clutter-free can be a challenge.
-5 Ways to Organize Your Teacher’s Desk Fortunately, with a […]
+Most teachers face the common challenge of keeping their desks clean and organized.
+Student work, lesson plan paperwork, and other classroom supplies build up daily, so it’s understandable that organizing your teacher’s desk to keep it neat and clutter-free can be challenging.
+5 Ways to Organize the Teacher’s Desk Fortunately, with a little effort […]

 Summer To Do List for Art Teachers